 *Number of WINGS shown is the accumulated total.

-＊BLUE CLASS, MILE DONATION, SHARE numbers may take time to update.
+*Numbers shown for BLUE CLASS, SHARE, MILE DONATION may take time to update.

-Our Ashoka Youth Venture Initiative is on track, empowering the next generation with the spirit of entrepreneurship.
+Our Ashoka Youth Venture Initiative has proven to be successful, empowering the next generation of entrepreneurs.
 The initiative is an incubation lab for youths aged 12 to 20.
-They are aware of the contradictions within the society in which they live, and have concrete ideas about solutions.
-They possess empathy.
-They are introspective, have the courage to take risks, and are resilient in the face of failure.
-In order to cultivate these traits in young people, we give them total flexibility.
+They are aware of the contradictions within the society in which they live, and are driven to find solutions.
+We give them freedom to bring out their empathy, the perspective of self -reflection, the courage to take risks, and resilience in the face of failure.

-From our Japan launch in 2012 through May of 2016, 69 teams have been formed, with three to five youths each; and we are on track to reach 100 teams by 2017.
-Some of our alumni have translated their projects into startup companies after graduating from college.
+In Japan, from our launch in 2012 through May of 2016, 69 teams have been formed, with three to five members per team, on track to reach 100 teams in 2017.
+Some of our alumni have translated their projects into startups after graduating from college.
 By nurturing young Changemakers, the groundwork is being paved for social transformation.

-To maximize the impact of these seeds of change, structural change within corporations is crucial.
-Collaboration between Ashoka globally and Boehringer Ingelheim, the 4th largest pharma company in Germany, is undergoing a process .
-Starting in July, we will launch a corporate outreach program, educating the private sector about Changemaking, and arranging meetings between corporate sponsors and Changemakers.
+To maximize the growth of the seeds of change, structural change within corporations is crucial.
+We have started collaborating with Boehringer Ingelheim, the 4th largest pharmaceutical company in Germany.
+Starting in July, we will launch a corporate outreach program, educating the private sector about making change, arranging meetings between corporate sponsors and the Changemakers.

-Opened in 2011 as Ashoka's first East Asia Country Office.
-Over four years, five superlative Changemakers have been elected Ashoka Fellows.
-We support them as a community to magnify the impact of their activities.
-We are also identifying and cultivating young Changemakers via our Youth Venture Initiative.
-The idea of "Everyone a Changemaker" guides our daily activities.
-(Interview with founder and chairperson Nana Watanabe.)
+Opened as Ashoka's first East Asia Office in 2011 by founder/chairperson Nana Watanabe.
+Since then, six amazing Changemakers have been elected as Ashoka Fellows.
+The fellows receive support from the Ashoka community to magnify the impact of their activities.
+Ashoka also identifies and cultivates young Changemakers via the Youth Venture Initiative.
+The idea of "Everyone a Changemaker" is the motivation behind every Ashoka activity.